 Step 3: Have students fill out an empathy map for their character, considering what they might think, feel, see, and do during that time.

 Step 4: Engage in a class discussion where students share insights from their maps and discuss how understanding different perspectives helps create a fuller picture of history.
+Be prepared to facilitate when students are discussing difficult topics and to act as a moderator or facts checker when students share information that may be from an untrustworthy source.

 High School: Role-Playing for Ethical Dilemmas